Partners in hospice care

 A huge variety of projects have been funded, from the refurbishment of a day care facility to the replacement of a Jacuzzi in a children’s hospice.

 The Rank Foundation is another of our long-time supporters.
-Our partnership since 1989 has seen over £1.3m invested in hospice care, including an incredible £100,000 per year grants programme for capital projects in local hospices since 2002.
+Our partnership began in 1989 and since 2002 the Foundation has given incredible £100,000 per year towards a grants programme for capital projects in local hospices.
 As with our other capital grants programmes, hospices can only make capital investments if they raise the funds required to do so, except for the most urgent of work.
 This is especially true when faced with the situation of having to cut services and staff.
 The long-term investment of the Rank Foundation enables hospices to improve their facilities and prioritise outstanding patient care.

-If you would like to find out more about our grants programmes, please contact Karl Benn, our Grants Manager.
+If you would like to find out more about our grants programmes, please contact Karl Benn, our Head of Grants.